surma/surma.dev/content/things/comlink-webrtc.md

 ### Firewalls?
 NAT?

 What if the peers _can’t_ connect?
 If the peers are not on the same network, they won’t be able to connect without some extra help.
 The first measure is a so-called STUN server.
 A STUN server’s only job is to tell you what your public IP is in a WebRTC-compatible manner.
-Provided you don’t have a firewall or any NAT’ing in-between you and your other peer, this will allow you to create a connection.
+In 99% of cases that will solve the connection issues.
+STUN servers are cheap to run and as a result there’s a [good amount of free STUN servers][STUN server list] for you to use.

-However, if there is a firewall or NAT in place, you need more heavy machinery: A TURN server.
+However, if there is a firewall in place, you need more heavy machinery: A TURN server.
 The “R” in TURN stands for “Relay”, because it relays your data in your stead.
-This way WebRTC can work even with firewalled or NAT’d networks at the cost of having to tunnel the entire session’s traffic.
+This way WebRTC can work even with firewalled networks at the cost of having to tunnel the entire session’s traffic through this relay server.
+Because most WebRTC applications are built to do some sort of teleconferencing with video streaming, running a TURN server can become quite expensive due to the amount of traffic.

-I didn’t set up a STUN or TURN server for my experiments so I have no experience to offer (ha!) on this end.
+I didn’t set up a TURN server for my experiments so I have no experience to offer (ha!) on this end.
 There is an old but still valid [guide][WebRTC Infrastructure] by my colleague [Sam Dutton].

 ## WebRTC: Recap